sikoried/sikoried.github.io/about.md

 </figure>

 When I'm not working or flying, you may find me playing the violin.
-I enjoy both orchestra and chamber music, and play concerts every now and then.
+I enjoy both orchestra and chamber music, and perform every now and then.